-Figure 15 - Ratio of the nominal transmission capacity (thermal capacity) to the installed RES generation in 2030, in the case where Europe would stop all grid reinforcement after 2020 (left) and with the expected grid in 2025 (right)
+Figure 15 - Ratio of the nominal transmission capacity (thermal capacity) to the installed RES generation in 2030, with the 2020 grid (left) and with the 2025 grid (right)

 Security of Supply

 The future power system will integrate growing shares of renewable energy sources at all voltage levels, more power electronics either in generation or HVDC connections, a very variable mix of generation as well as large and highly variable power flows.
 This combination of trends translates into technical challenges including frequency, voltage and congestion management control which, if they are not addressed, may threaten security of supply at European level.
 Solutions lie partially in new infrastructure.